-THTR 296 Theatre in London 3 cr.
-(2 + 2)
+THTR 296 Travel Seminar.
+Theatre in London 3 cr.

-Traveling to London, England, students will view 10-12 plays at the Royal National Theatre, the Royal Shakespeare Company, The West End, and the Fringe and will discuss and evaluate the productions in class with directors, actors, playwrights, and/or designers from the plays.
+Traveling to London, England, students will view 10-12 plays at the Royal National Theatre, the Royal Shakespeare Company, The West End, and the Fringe.
+Students will discuss and evaluate the productions in class with directors, actors, playwrights, designers, and other theatre professionals.
+Back stage tours will provide a deeper understanding of the production process.

-TURKISH (TURK)
+Turkish (TURK)